kaityo256/mnist_load/README.md

-# Sample of dumping MNIST data and reading it in C++
+# Sample of dumping MNIST data by Python and reading it from C++

 ## Preparing a Python virtual environment